-HSC 211 - Advanced Medical Coding
+HSC 212 - Medical Coding Certification Prep

 CPT (Current Procedural Terminology) codes, ICD-10 (Internal Classification of Diseases) and HCPCS codes are fully integrated to enhance the student's depth of knowledge.
-The Correct Coding Initiative (CCI), compliance and reimbursements will be stressed by the use of real world cases.
-Intermediate physician-based case study coding assignments are included.
-Chart analysis (abstracting) will be the focus that will provide the student with skill advantage over other medical coders.
+This course will focus on bringing all aspects of coding together and provide the student with a simulated coding internship, preparing them to sit for the American Academy of Professional Coders (AAPC) Certified Professional Coder (CPC) exam.
+Real world chart analysis (abstracting) will be the focus that will provide the student with skill advantage over other medical coders.

-Note(s): Students must earn a "C' or higher in all HSC courses in order to graduate from the program.

-Prerequisite(s): HSC 205 Medical Coding ICD-10-CM and HSC 210 Medical Coding CPT, each with a grade of "C" of better 3 credits
+Note(s): Students must earn a "C" or higher in all HSC courses in order to graduate from the program.
+Prerequisite(s): HSC 100 Medical Terminology; HSC 130 Basic Anatomy and Physiology; HSC 205 Medical Coding ICD-10-CM; HSC 210 Medical Coding CPT 4 credits (2 lecture; 2 lab)